 Infertility in women is not being able to conceive after a year of regular, unprotected sex.
 It may be due to male or female factors or both.
 Sometimes, the cause is in both partners or may not be known.

 Pregnancy has many steps.
 First, a healthy egg must be released from a woman’s ovaries and travel to the fallopian tube.
 There, a man’s sperm fertilizes it.
 If fertilization happens, the fertilized egg moves down the tube to the uterus.
 The embryo attaches to the uterine wall.
 This starts the 38 to 40 week journey from embryo to fetus to baby.
-Problems can happen at anytime during this process.
+Female infertility is caused by any problems that happen during this process.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 To send comments or feedback to our Editorial Team regarding the content please email us at firstname.lastname@example.org.
 Our Health Library Support team will respond to your email request within 2 business days.